numerik11/ESP32-Irrigation-Control/README.md

 https://dl.espressif.com/dl/package_esp32_index.json

-Go to Tools > Board > Board Manager.
+Once added You should now be able to Search for ESP32 in boards manager, click Install on the esp32 by Espressif Systems package.

-Search for ESP32 and click Install on the esp32 by Espressif Systems package.
+Go to: Tools > Board > Board Manager.
 ---

 2. Select the ESP32 Dev Module Board for K6 or select your esp module if using a different module.